 At what point should your parents consider registering an LPA?

 Unsurprisingly, the most common age group applying to register an LPA is 81-90 years, with other significant age groups being 61-70 and 71-80.
 However, while it is never too early to broach the subject with your parents, it can be too late.

 Your parents can only make an LPA whilst they still have mental capacity, which unfortunately can deteriorate rapidly.
 The numbers affected by dementia are set to double over the next 25 years, whilst early-onset dementia (that is, dementia before the age of 65) is becoming more prevalent.
 Sudden accidents like a car crash or sporting injury can be even more problematic because they are unexpected and the loss of capacity often immediate.

-Indeed, there was a campaign last year (Planning for the future: Choice not Chance) which sought to encourage younger people in their 20s and 30s to talk to their parents about LPAs despite it being a very sensitive subject.
+Indeed, there was a campaign in 2015 (Planning for the future: Choice not Chance) which sought to encourage younger people in their 20s and 30s to talk to their parents about LPAs despite it being a very sensitive subject.
 Registering can relieve you of the stress of being forced to make important decisions in a vacuum without ever having found out what your parents’ wishes are.